clouseau/macports-lamp/README.md

 ---
 MacPorts is powerful but finicky.
 I commonly end up with MySQL/MariaDB with the wrong permissions and other annoyances.
-Therefore this script, which will reliably install MariaDB 5.5 and PHP 5.6 plus Apache 2.4 on OS X. At least, for me.
-Tested with MacPorts 2.4.2 on OS X 10.13.
+Therefore this script, which will reliably install MariaDB 5.5 and PHP 5.6 and 7.2 plus Apache 2.4 on OS X.
+At least, for me.
+Tested with MacPorts 2.5.4 on OS X 10.14.

 Prerequisites
 -------------